thmosqueiro/thmosqueiro.github.io/_posts/2017-08-21-TriangleProb.md

  segments form a triangle?
  </blockquote>

+ Unexpectedly, the answer is not intuitive, and most of time people will try and guess it.
+One of the reasons why I am writing this blog entry is because I think both of these solutions are very different from [the canonical solution I found over the web](https://mathoverflow.net/a/66797).

  <!-- Split Here - Snapshot -->

-Unexpectedly, the answer is not intuitive, and most of time people will try and guess it.
  Asking friends, I've got the answers 1, 1/2 and 0 (in order of frequency).
 They are all wrong.
 I came across this problem during the [3rd QCBio Retreat](https://qcb.ucla.edu/events-seminars/retreat/) during the lunch.
 I immediatelly tried to solve it using probability, but got stuck in a passage.